LoRy24/PasswordGenerator/README.md

 Remember!
 This software requires Java SE 15 or newer!

 ## Program Usage
 It's very easy to use.
-After downloaded and started it with the `-java -jar PasswordGenerator.jar` command,  you have to insert the size of the password.
+After downloaded and started it with the `java -jar PasswordGenerator.jar` command,  you have to insert the size of the password.
 For example if you insert `20`, the program generate 3 different passwords with 3 different **difficulties**, but all of these passwords will be generated with `20` characters.